Eliza Brighton ran a bakery shop in the above premises High Street, Great Marlow from (at least) 1841 to 1848.

 She was baptised Eliza Westbrook at Cookham, Berkshire in 1794 to parents Mary and Richard Westbrook.

 By 1824 she was living in Marlow when she married Stoney Stratford woollen draper, hatter and hosier Benjamin Brighton.
-His premises were in the High Street there and were extended that year so Eliza had married a man with a business on the up.
+His premises were in the High Street of Stoney Stratford and were extended that year so Eliza had married a man with a business on the up.

 The couple had several children before Benjamin died prematurely not long after the couple opened the Marlow bakery.
+Eliza may well have had bread baking experience but for Benjamin such a switch in trades must have been a leap into the unknown.
 Eliza was doing well enough at the time of the 1841 census to employ a live-in servant- Emma Perry aged 14.

-Four years later Charles Harding, John Smith and William Green were sentenced to a week of hard labour each for stealing bread from Eliza.
+Four years later Charles Harding, John Smith and William Green were sentenced to a week's hard labour each for stealing bread from Eliza.

 In 1847 sentences of four years hard labour were handed down to three more men - George Davis, George Chandler and George Mitchel - for stealing a loaf and 4 cakes from her shop the previous November.